Does your non-profit needs WordPress training?

-#2) No one in the office knows how to use the site, so it sits neglected
+#2) No one in the office knows how to use WordPress, so it sits neglected

 This is often more the case with NGOs.
 A site was delivered by an agency or freelancer, but is there support now?
 You’re left with a site only a handful of team members know how to use.
 Where does one even start?
 Consider professional training if any of these situations ring true: